lsr5/dotfiles/README.md

 # dotfiles

-hello these are my dotfiles
+these are my stinky dotfiles
-sorry they're a mess I never expected to share them